 WGA has a broad-based energy program that over the years has included the Clean and Diversified Energy Initiative, identification of Western Renewable Energy Zones, developing policies and best practices for energy efficient buildings, and deploying near-zero emission technologies for coal.
 In 2010, the Governors, Western Interstate Energy Board and Western Electricity Coordinating Council launched the Regional Transmission Expansion Project to analyze transmission requirements under a broad range of alternative energy futures and to develop long-term, interconnection-wide transmission expansion plans.
 Funded by a grant from the U.S. Department of Energy, this project will provide valuable information to state and federal policy/decision makers, citizens, and the private sector in determining the need and potential location for new transmission.
 It will also facilitate all levels of participation in the project planning and permitting processes.

-Through its Clean, Reliable Water Supplies program, the WGA works closely with its affiliate organization, the Western States Water Council, and all interested stakeholders in advancing water supply and water management strategies for a sustainable future.
-Two recent reports, Water Needs and Strategies for a Sustainable Future (2006) and Next Steps (2008) concluded that there is substantial stress on the water sector today even in the absence of climate change.
+Through its Clean, Reliable Water Supplies program, the WGA works closely with the Western States Water Council, and stakeholders in advancing water supply and water management strategies for a sustainable future.
 There are many watersheds that are already over-appropriated, and new stresses are coming from population growth, land use changes and water needs for in-stream uses.
-These reports include consensus recommendations for how the Western states can work with federal, local, and private sector partners to address these challenges.
 Other water-related issues WGA and WSWC are jointly addressing are drought management, "Good Samaritan" cleanup of abandoned mines, Indian water rights and agricultural water transfers.

-The Western Governors Wildlife Council, at the direction of the Governors, is developing policies and tools to assist states in identifying and conserving crucial wildlife habitat and corridors across the region.
-While individual states are compiling information within their borders, they also are working with neighboring states to improve the regional understanding of areas important to wildlife to better inform land use planning efforts.
-Several states have released wildlife mapping tools that will become the foundation for displaying crucial wildlife and corridor information across the region.
-In addition to helping states establish their individual CHATs, the Wildlife Council is creating a regional CHAT to provide an informed and continually updated picture of crucial wildlife habitat across the West.
+The Western Governors Wildlife Council, at the direction of the Governors, has developed the Crucial Habitat Assessment Tool to assist states in identifying and conserving crucial wildlife habitat and corridors across the region.
+States have compiled information within their borders for the CHAT tool and continue to work with neighboring states to improve the regional understanding of areas important to wildlife to better inform land use planning efforts.
+Several states have released state-specific wildlife mapping tools that serve as the foundation for displaying crucial wildlife and corridor information across the region.
+WGA also has worked extensively on Sage Grouse Conservation.